-The Board of Trustees of Robert E. and Evelyn McKee Foundation
+To the Board of Trustees of Robert E. and Evelyn McKee Foundation

-We have audited the accompanying financial statements of Robert E. and Evelyn McKee Foundation (a nonprofit organization), which comprise the statements of assets, liabilities, and net assets - cash basis as of December 31, 2019 and 2018, the related statements of support, revenue, and expenses - modified cash basis, and the statements cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Robert E. and Evelyn McKee Foundation (a nonprofit organization), which comprise the statements of assets, liabilities, and net assets - modified cash basis as of December 31, 2020 and 2019, the related statements of support, revenue, and expenses - modified cash basis, and the statements of cash flows for the years then ended, and the related notes to the financial statements.